The POSIX architecture

 Architecture and design

-Zephyr layering when built against an embedded target (left), and targeting a POSIX arch based board (right)
+Zephyr layering when built against an embedded target (left), and targeting a native_simulator based board (right)

 Arch layer

-In this architecture each Zephyr thread is mapped to one POSIX pthread.
-The POSIX architecture emulates a single threaded CPU/MCU by only allowing one SW thread to execute at a time, as commanded by the Zephyr kernel.
-Whenever the Zephyr kernel desires to context switch two threads, the POSIX arch blocks and unblocks the corresponding pthreads.
+This layer together with the NCT maps each Zephyr thread into one POSIX pthread, and emulates a single threaded CPU/MCU by only allowing one SW thread to execute at a time, as commanded by the Zephyr kernel.
+Whenever the Zephyr kernel desires to context switch two threads, the POSIX arch, using NCT, blocks and unblocks the corresponding pthreads.

 This architecture provides the same interface to the Kernel as other architectures and is therefore transparent for the application.